googleworkspace/solutions/course-feedback-response/readme.md

 Share the form to accept form responses from others.

-Modify the questions in your Google Form to suit your business need.
+Modify the questions in your Google Form to suit your scenario.

 Modify the HTML code in the `createEmailBody` function to match the questions in your Google Form.